 Rheumatology issues may present with vascular damage, and this can often occur before any clinical symptoms appear.
 For those with diagnosed systemic disease, the capillaries can indicate disease progression like organ involvement, based on the amount of capillary damage.
 Here are some of the rheumatology and autoimmune conditions that capillaroscopy can help with:

-Raynaud’s syndrome: capillaroscopy is used most frequently to assess this Raynaud’s syndrome.
-For patients with primary or benign Raynaud’s syndrome, there is no underlying disease present and the vessels will look normal.
-After identifying Raynaud’s syndrome, clinicians need to determine whether the patient has primary or secondary disease.
-Secondary Raynaud’s syndrome is associated with medical conditions like connective tissue disease.
+Raynaud’s phenomenon: capillaroscopy is used most frequently to assess this Raynaud’s phenomenon.
+For patients with primary or benign Raynaud’s phenomenon, there is no underlying disease present and the vessels will look normal.
+After identifying Raynaud’s phenomenon, clinicians need to determine whether the patient has primary or secondary disease.
+Secondary Raynaud’s phenomenon is associated with medical conditions like connective tissue disease.
 These patients may have structural vascular damage seen with capillaroscopy.
 Capillaroscopy can help diagnose early systemic disease.

 Scleroderma spectrum disorders